– General Information –

 After his freshman year of college, he spent his summer playing live cash full-time.
 He earned $40,000 that summer.
 From that point on, the young Haxton did the same thing in every college break.
 He also deposited on UltimateBet and began grinding online as well.

 There was no doubt about his career choice.
-After graduating, he became a professional poker player – surprisingly, his parents had to object to his decision.
+After graduating, he became a professional poker player – his parents objected his decision.

 → Live Tournaments ←

 Isaac Haxton is one of the most successful live tournament players of our time.
-With over $27.6 million in cashes, he’s in the top 15 biggest winners on Hendon’s all time money list.
+With over $27.6 million in cashes, he’s in the top 20 biggest winners on HendonMob’s All Time Money list.

 Haxton was never grinding in the couple hundred dollar tournaments.
 He built up his bankroll playing live and online cash games and went straight for the high rollers.